-Certificate Issued By: Validity Period PCA self-signed (2048 bit RSA) Up to 25 years PCA self-signed (256 bit ECC) Up to 25 years PCA self-signed (384 bit ECC) Up to 25 years PCA to Offline intermediate CA Generally 10 years but up to 15 years after renewal PCA to online CA Generally 5 years but up to 10 years after renewal Offline intermediate CA to online CA Generally 5 years but up to 10 years after renewal Online CA to End-user individual Subscriber Normally up to 3 years, but under the conditions described below, up to 6 years with no option to renew or re-key.
+Certificate Issued By: Validity Period PCA self-signed (2048 bit RSA) Up to 25 years PCA self-signed (256 bit ECC) Up to 25 years PCA self-signed (384 bit ECC) Up to 25 years PCA to Offline intermediate CA Up to 15 years PCA to online CA Up to 15 years Offline intermediate CA to online CA Up to 15 years Online CA to End-user individual Subscriber Normally up to 3 years, but under the conditions described below, up to 6 years with no option to renew or re-key.
 After 6 years new enrollment is required.
 Online CA to End-Entity Organizational Subscriber Normally up to 3 years.
 NOTE: SSL certificates may be valid for up to 825 days as per section 6.3.2.1.